TwilioDevEd/voice-javascript-sdk-quickstart-node/README.md

 In addition to trying out this application locally, you can deploy it to a variety of host services.
 Heroku is one option, linked below.

-Please be aware that some of these might charge you for the usage or might make the source code for this application visible to the public.
-When in doubt research the respective hosting service first.
+Please be aware that some of these services may charge you for the usage and/or might make the source code for this application visible to the public.
+When in doubt, research the respective hosting service first.

 | Service                           |                                                                                                                                                                                                                           |
 | :-------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |